What Can I Expect During My Anorexia Recovery Program?

 Someone with anorexia may display certain behaviors, such as:

 Inpatient anorexia recovery programs may be a helpful option for some people living with anorexia, but if you’re looking for outpatient support, online therapy through BetterHelp can be an effective treatment modality.
-Online therapy may be particularly beneficial for individuals living with an eating disorder because it allows them to get supportive care when they need it most.
+Online therapy may be particularly beneficial for individuals living with anorexia or other types of eating disorders, such as bulimia or binge eating disorder because it allows them to get supportive care when they need it most.
 After matching with an online therapist, sessions can be scheduled in advance, and therapists may accept online chat messaging so you can reach out to them in moments you need additional support.
-Since an individual’s environment, including their social relationships, lifestyle, and home life, may influence their likelihood of developing anorexia, taking therapy from home may help you to get to the root of what caused your anorexia to develop.
+Since an individual’s environment, including their social relationships, lifestyle, and home life, may influence their likelihood of developing anorexia, attending therapy from home may help you to get to the root of what caused your anorexia to develop.

 Online therapy can be an effective method of treatment for a variety of mental health conditions.
 Early studies into the effectiveness of online therapy for eating disorders are promising, with beneficial effects regarding the prevention of eating disorders, treatment, and relapse prevention.
 Participants in this study saw improvements in their “drive for thinness and weight concern” by the end of the intervention and at a post-follow-up, showing the efficacy of online-based therapy for treating eating disorders like anorexia.